roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-02 ****** bydawn1958© Cari moved onto the next turn as if nothing happened.
+Cari moved onto the next turn as if nothing happened.
 "I've decided that we should start the Dares," she said.
 "I'll be a good sport... a good birthday girl and select the first Dare."
 Everyone watched the sneaky Cari slowly open the folded piece of paper and the biggest smile appeared on her face.
 "It dares me to kiss someone on the lips for one whole minute."

  The two young men already knew about Cari's selection, as she had informed them about her shrewd addition to the list of Dares.
 They watched with great elation when Cari slowly moved towards Dawn who instantly went into a fit.
 Dawn's entire body shuddered and she desperately wanted to forbid the Dare, yet she didn't want to be a party pooper and spoil the fun.
 She merely shook her head back and forth to indicate her refusal, but it didn't stop Cari from advancing.